-- Using a Work computer with restrictions in place on what you can do/run. - Misuse of Parental control features to monitor your computer usage (despite you being a non-consenting Adult). - Misuse of various monitoring apps to monitor your computer usage against your will.
+- Misuse of Parental control features to monitor your computer usage (despite you being a non-consenting Adult). - Misuse of various monitoring apps to monitor your computer usage against your will.

 The situation might look desperate, but it is not necessarily the case as there are some safe ways to bypass these depending on how well your adversaries did their job securing your computer.